ascend4/ascend4/models/johnpye/fprops/FEO.md

    uncertainty.
 3. Return to full spinel refinement only when that oxide-side shift becomes the dominant limitation for the next task.
+4. Keep the gangue/slag-component path visible.
+The initial pure-component targets are `Al2O3` and `SiO2`, followed later by `MgO` and `CaO` (quicklime).
+The current alumina hydrate work in [ALUMINA.md](ALUMINA.md) supplies useful `Al2O3` reference data, but it is not yet a liquid-slag model.